mhvue/AdventCal/README.md

 * You will need MySql Workbench.
 * My imgDB only contain images from my local files.
 It is recommanded to upload images on another site and get the link from your image there instead.
 * Knowledge how to deploy to heroku.
 If you need help, try this: https://www.youtube.com/watch?v=AQp7b-1356k
+* Once deployed successfully to Heroku, you will neeed to seed your database.
+Watch this video on how to do that: https://www.youtube.com/watch?v=y7YwSIMLggo

 ## TO DO as of 8/15/2021
 * bug that makes some fact appending more than once in view likes